prabhakarsingh45111/movie_dataset/README.md

 # 🎬 Movie Analytics Dataset

-This is a relational database project consisting of 5 interconnected tables that capture comprehensive data about movies, including their language, studio, industry, and IMDb ratings.
-It is useful for practicing SQL queries, relational joins, and performing data analysis or machine learning tasks on real-world structured data.
+This is a relational database project consisting of 5 interconnected tables that capture comprehensive data about movies, including their language, actor, financial, movie actor.

 ---

 ## 🎯 Objective

-The goal of this dataset project is to provide a structured and relational view of movie data that spans multiple film industries, studios, languages, and user ratings.
+The goal of this dataset project is to provide a structured and relational view of movie data that spans multiple film industries, languages, and  ratings.
 By organizing the data into five interrelated tables, this dataset enables:

 - 📊 In-depth analysis of movie trends by year, industry, and studio
 - 🌐 Multilingual and cross-industry comparisons
 - 🏆 Identification of top- and bottom-rated movies using IMDb scores
 - 🤖 Applications in machine learning (e.g., rating prediction, clustering)
 - 📚 Practice for SQL queries and relational database design

-This dataset is ideal for developers, analysts, and students interested in exploring real-world SQL operations, data modeling, and entertainment data insights.

 ---

 ## 🗂️ Dataset Structure